 In the same way, as a business grows, so does the benefit of automation.
 On the warehouse floor, machines should be considered for tasks if they can be faster, more accurate, or safer than workers.
 Here are some examples:

 - A worker moves boxes from receiving to storage using a hand truck.
 As business ramps up, he may need to make twice as many trips in a day.
 You could install a conveyor to move the boxes instead.
-Not only can you keep up with the increased volume, you can put that employee on another task—perhaps quality control of the goods as they arrive.
+Not only can you keep up with the increased volume, but you can also put that employee on another task—perhaps quality control of the goods as they arrive.

 - It’s standard practice to weigh and measure boxes to determine shipping rates.
 Placing every carton on a scale and using a tape measure is time-consuming and subject to errors.
 Dimension and weight-measuring systems (also called DIM weight scanners) can be integrated into the process to calculate these measurements automatically and with much better accuracy.